-This laboratory course deals design & analytical concepts of various analog circuits like BJT/FET circuits, feedback amplifiers, oscillators, power amplifiers.
+This laboratory course deals design & analytical concepts of various analog circuits like BJT/FET circuits, feedback amplifiers, oscillators, power amplifiers and DAC & ADC converters.

-- 1. Study and verify the characteristics of diodes/BJTs in circuits with proper understanding to their working. - 2.
+- 1. study and verify the characteristics of diodes/BJTs in circuits with proper understanding to their working. - 2.
 Understand frequency response & working of various types of Oscillators. - 3.
 Understand characteristics & working of Power amplifiers. - 4.
 Think and design working circuits based on diodes, BJTs and MOSFETs.